Pagwin-Fedora/C-utils/README.md

-# this is the git repo for standard stuff I use in C
+# this is the branch for math related functions
-checkout the branch that you need at this moment future me
+should include things like raising numbers to different exponents, trig functions, absolute value, fixed point number, big int, linear algebra stuff(done without gpu), ect.